-7.4.1 Physical Impacts of Fishing Gears on HMS EFH
+7.4.1 Impacts of Fishing Gear on HMS EFH

 HMS fisheries are associated with hydrographic structures of the water column (e.g., the marine pelagic and mesopelagic zone and convergence boundary areas between currents and major features such as the thermocline).
-Thus the approved gears that are used in the HMS fisheries do not contact the bottom substrate; therefore, the only opportunity for damage to benthos or EFH for any species in fishing for HMS is from lost gear.
+Thus, the approved gears that are used in the HMS fisheries do not contact the bottom substrate; therefore, the only opportunity for damage to benthos or EFH for any species in fishing for HMS is from lost gear.
+The quality of HMS EFH in the water column could potentially be degraded due to the presence of derelict gear, although any impacts would not be expected to be more than minimal and temporary in nature.
+Although derelict gear could degrade the quality of benthic habitat, the benthos is not considered EFH for HMS species.
 If gear is lost, diligent efforts should be made to recover the lost gear to avoid further disturbance of the underwater habitat through "ghost fishing."
 Under Federal law, it is illegal for any vessel to discharge plastics or garbage containing plastics into any waters, but plastic buoys, light sticks, monofilament line and netting, and other plastic items have been known to enter the system from fishing operations, mostly as a result of damage to gear.
-The full extent of this problem in our HMS fisheries is not known, but is not thought to have a significant impact on HMS EFH because of the agility of these large pelagic species in avoiding debris in the open ocean, and the tendency of at least some of this material to sink to the bottom, and the relatively inert nature of plastic.
-These materials may have a far greater impact on benthic and intertidal environments, or on seabirds and turtles which may ingest floating plastics mistaking them for food.
-Intact sections of gillnets have the potential to continue fishing in the pelagic environment for some time.
-When high seas squid nets were operating in the Pacific, NMFS estimated in 1991 that 0.06% of driftnets were lost each time they were set (Davis 1991).
+The full extent of this problem in our HMS fisheries is not known, but is unlikely to have more than a minimal impact on HMS EFH because of the agility of these large pelagic species in avoiding debris in the open ocean, and the tendency of at least some of this material to sink to the bottom, and the relatively inert nature of plastic.
+Non-HMS fisheries and non-MSA managed fisheries also operate in Pacific Coast waters but are similarly unlikely to have more than a minimal effect on HMS EFH.

 It has been reported that lost and discarded sections of driftnet ball up fairly quickly and cease to ghostfish in a short period of time (Mio, et al. 1990), but these loose balls may trail streaming sections of net that may continue to fish for extended periods (Ignell, et al. 1986; Von Brandt 1984).
 It is most likely, however, that HMS, particularly tunas and billfish, are less vulnerable to the ghost fishing effects of streaming sections of netting than are less mobile or scavenging species which may blunder into the net (e.g. Mola mola) or become entangled in attempts to feed on remains of the catch (e.g. seabirds and pinnipeds).
 Nonetheless, sharks may be more vulnerable, and blue shark and pelagic hammerhead shark have been reported as caught in four sections of derelict squid driftnet retrieved by U.S. observers in 1985 (Ignell, et al. 1986).